How to reduce waste at home

 Beginner

-Do full loads - keeping in mind your machine needs to have a tiny bit of room left to spin, try to cram in as much as you can with each load.
+Keeping in mind your machine needs to have a tiny bit of room left to spin, try to cram in as much as you can with each load.
 The same amount of water and power is used per load.
-If you can reduce the number of times you use your machine each week, then you can save significant amounts of water and power!
+If you can reduce the number of times you use your machine each week, then you can save significant amounts of water and power.

 Did you know...a full washing machine means less friction between clothing, a factor that is more important than you’d think.
 Friction during washing removes microfibers from clothing, leading to thinner, damaged clothes and oceans full of little microfibers.